rafaqz/DEBplant/README.md

 These scripts accompany the paper:

-"Integrating dynamic plant growth models and microclimates for species distribution modelling" by Rafael Schouten, Peter Vesk and Michael Kearney, in Journal of Ecological modelling.
+"Integrating dynamic plant growth models and microclimates for species distribution modelling" by Rafael Schouten, Peter Vesk and Michael Kearney, in the Journal of Ecological modelling.

 ![Transect simulaitons over a decade](https://media.githubusercontent.com/media/rafaqz/DEBScripts/master/plots/all.png)